|Bonita Olmer (#46798970)|

 If you have suggestions or requests for transfers, please contact me using the "Edit" tab toward the top right hand corner of the person's memorial page.
-Select the first option you see; then tell me what you would like for me to do.
-Making your request this way ensures that I have all the information I need to fulfill your request.
+Making your request this way gives me all the information I need to fulfill your request.
 Please keep in mind that I will add any information or corrections you send me, but I will also credit you as the contributor of that information.
-If you don't have a findagrave ID, then I will use your email address when giving you credit as the contributor.
+I do this because I don't have time to confirm all the information people send to me, and the question, "Where did you get your information?" is answered right there on the page.
+If you don't have a findagrave ID, I will use your email address when crediting you as contributor of information.

 I love taking grave photos at Holyrood.
 You can contact me directly if you would like for me to get a grave photo, or you can make your photo request from a person's memorial page.
 If you see an inferior grave photo that I have taken, feel free to ask me to try to get a better one, and I will.

-It's not about collecting a huge number of memorials.
-It's about trying to help people find their loved ones.
-I hate to think that anyone is forgotten.
+For me, this is not about collecting a huge number of memorials.
+It is about trying to help people find their loved ones.
+I hate to think anyone is forgotten.
 It is, as I said before, about memorializing and honoring those who have gone before us.
-I would like nothing more than to see all memorial pages in the loving care of family members.
+I would like nothing more than to see all memorial pages in the loving care of family or friends.

 Names I am working on: